warlocksmurf/warlocksmurf.github.io/_tabs/about.md

 order: 4
 ---

-👜 ‍Recent graduate with a Bachelor’s Degree in Information Technology (Computer Networking and Security) and is currently undergoing an internship at Crowe Malaysia PLT as an IT Auditor.
+👦 Graduated with a BSc (Hons) in Information Technology (Computer Networking and Security), I have developed a huge passion in DFIR and blue team.
+I am currently working as a SOC L1 analyst and has previously underwent an internship as a IT auditor.

-👾 Developed a profound interest in the field of DFIR and blue teaming.
-Pwned several challenges and Sherlocks on HTB, BTLO and CyberDefenders during my free time to train my DFIR skills.
-Currently focusing on obtaining professional certifications like CDSA and BTL1.
+🚩 I am also very active in the CTF scene with my handle 'warlocksmurf' who plays with Team M53, Malaysia's biggest CTF community.
+I mainly focus on various categories like forensics, OSINT and hardware with detailed writeups on my website.

-🚩 Actively participates in CTFs with my friends and also a member of Malaysia's biggest CTF team, M53.
+👾 During my free time, I pwn challenges on HTB, BTLO and CyberDefenders and has consistently achieved top 10 pwner in HTB Sherlocks.
+Currently focusing on obtaining professional certifications like CDSA, CySA+, and eJPT to further improve my knowledge and practical skills.

 ## Contact Me